jmd-dk/concept/doc/tutorial/bispectra.rst

    ./concept -p param/tutorial

 (feel free to run this in parallel by further supplying ``-n``).
-This will run a simple simulation and measure the matter bispectrum at three different times along the evolution, as specified in ``output_times``.
-The bispectra (data files and plots) are dumped into a nested set of subdirectories within ``output/tutorial`` (for organisational purposes, as many more simulations are to come).
-You can have a look at these, but what we really want is to plot the different bispectra together in a single plot, for which we can use the plotting script below:
+This will run a simple simulation and measure the matter bispectrum (as well as the power spectrum) at three different times along the evolution, as specified in ``output_times``.
+The bispectra (data files and plots) are dumped into a nested set of subdirectories within ``output/tutorial`` (for organisational purposes, as many more bispectrum measurements are to come).
+You can have a look at these, but what we really want is to plot the different bispectra together in a single plot, for which we make use of the plotting script below:

 .. code-block:: python3
    :caption: output/tutorial/plot.py